santhoshpkumar/hand-gesture-recognition-using-neural-networks/README.md

 ## Reading Video as Frames

 Note that in our project, each gesture is a broken into indivdual frame.
-Each esture consists of 30 individual frames.
-While loading this data in the generator this is need to sort the frames if we want to maintain the temporal inforamtion.
+Each gesture consists of 30 individual frames.
+While loading this data via the generator there is need to sort the frames if we want to maintain the temporal information.

-The order of the images loaded might be random and so it is necessary to use the sort on the list of files before reading each frame.
+The order of the images loaded might be random and so it is necessary to apply sort on the list of files before reading each frame.

 # Implementation